yuanworks/mf-comments/README.md

 * Only allow myself to use the name "Yuan" and email

-* Admin login (auth?) - only allow one user creation
+* Scroll to the comment box when pressing "Reply"

-* Deploy to test apache server
+* Deploy to test apache server on c.mf.com

 * Styling for ADMIN fields